contentful/contentful-export/README.md

 ### Filtering

 #### `includeDrafts` [boolean] [default: false]
-Include drafts in the exported entries
+Include drafts in the exported entries.

+The `deliveryToken` option is ignored when `includeDrafts` has been set as `true`.
+If you want to include drafts, there's no point of getting them through the Content Delivery API.

 #### `includeArchived` [boolean] [default: false]
 Include archived entries in the exported entries